NUISANCEMC/ProSelecta/README.md

 ## ProSelecta Snippets

-ProSelecta Snippets are what we call C++ source files that contain one or more functions defined against the ProSelect environment.
-These snippets will often be used to define the selection and projection operations to turn a stream of simulation HEP events into a measurement prediction.
+*Snippets* are what we call C++ source files that contain one or more functions defined against the ProSelect environment.
+These snippets will often be used to define the selection and projection operations required to turn a stream of simulated HEP events into the building blocks of a measurement prediction.
 We do provide some strong recommendations for writing clear and robust snippet code.

 For the majority of use cases, using cling to JIT snippet source code and execute functions via cling is the most flexible and the preferred method of using ProSelecta-enabled code.
 However, we do envision the need to compile snippets into shared libraries for some use cases.
 See [Compiling Snippets](#compiling-snippets) for tips and tools supporting this workflow.